Exopeptidase inhibitor

 An exopeptidase inhibitor is a drug that inhibits one or more exopeptidase enzymes.
 Exopeptidases are one of two types of proteases (enzymes that break down proteins and peptides), the other being endopeptidases.
-Exopeptidases cleave peptide bonds of terminal amino acids, resulting in the release of a single amino acid or dipeptide from the peptide chain, whereas endoeptidases break non-terminal bonds (that is, they cut proteins/peptides into two chains).
+Exopeptidases cleave peptide bonds of terminal amino acids, resulting in the release of a single amino acid or dipeptide from the peptide chain, whereas endopeptidases break non-terminal bonds (that is, they cut proteins/peptides into two chains).

 Some examples of exopeptidase inhibitors include amastatin, bestatin (ubenimex), puromycin, 1,10-phenanthroline, D-phenylalanine, ACE inhibitors, DPP-4 inhibitors, and exogenous MMP inhibitors like batimastat and marimastat.
 Various enkephalinase inhibitors, such as ketalorphan, spinorphin, and tynorphin, are mainly exopeptidase inhibitors.